-ECED 2085 Math and Science in Early Childhood Sem: F or as needed
+ECED 2085 Math and Science in Early Childhood 3 cr.
+Sem: F or as needed 3 Lec. hrs. /week

 A course on the standards, principles, and practices in teaching mathematics and science to young children ages birth to nine.
 An emphasis will be placed on developing an integrated math and science curriculum that includes appropriate content, processes, environment and materials, and child-centered choices.
 Field experiences required.